Massimo Scolari: Drawings

 Scolari is known for his drawings which, according to a review of his 1980 exhibition in New York, takes the form of a critique of architecture which calls to mind the surrealism of Salvador Dalí and Yves Tanguy.
 Pyramids and ziggurats, dams and forts, axonometric forms are used to create a new architectural "illogic".

 He has held exhibitions in Europe, Japan, Russia and the United States.
 His works are in the permanent collections at the MoMA (New York), the German Architecture Museum (Frankfurt), and the Centre Pompidou (Paris).

+Scolari was one of twenty architects to design an architectural facade as part of the Strada Novissima in The Presence of the Past exhibition at the 1980 Venice Biennale, which also featured drawings by Scolari.
 Scolari's drawings were featured in the book Postmodern Visions: Drawings, Paintings, and Models by Contemporary Architects (1985).
 He has published his own books of (or about) his work, including Hypnos (1986).
 Massimo Scolari: The Representation of Architecture, 1967–2012 (2012) is the catalogue of a retrospective exhibit held at the Yale School of Architecture, curated by Scolari himself.
 Oblique Drawing: A History of Anti-Perspective (2012) includes a series of essays and writing about his alternative approach to perception and representation.
 Pensar y representar (2013) provides an intellectual history of axonometric drawing and 'anti perspectives', central to Scolari's art.